(Disclosure: Some of the links below may be affiliate links)

-All throughout the book, Grant will detail each of the seven steps and he will help you toward reaching your FI number.
+Throughout the book, Grant will detail each of the seven steps, and he will help you toward reaching your FI number.
 For instance, there is an entire chapter about computing your FI number.
-This is the amount of net worth you need to become financially free.
+Your FI Number is the amount of net worth you need to become financially free.
 And contrary to popular belief, this number is not set in stone.
 You should revisit this number at least once a year.

 A fixed savings rate is not enough!

-While you should not only focus on reducing your expenses, you should still reduce it to a minimum if it brings your closer to your FI number.
-For instance, a single recurring expense can have a huge impact on your FI number.
+While you should not only focus on reducing your expenses, you should still reduce it to a minimum if it brings you closer to your FI number.
+For instance, a single recurring expense can have a massive impact on your FI number.
 If you spend 50 dollars each month on a subscription, this is 600 dollars per year.
 With a withdrawal rate of 4%, this is 15’000 dollars that this single expense is adding to your FI number.
-This may be worth it, but once you realize this, you may not want to delay your financial independence that much.
+This expense may be worth it.
+But once you realize how much it will cost in your long run, you may not want to delay your financial independence that much.

-A good way to increase your income and therefore your savings rate is to increase your main career income.
+An excellent way to increase your income (and, therefore, your savings rate) is to increase your primary career income.
 For this, there are many ways.
-Grant is giving many pieces of advice on how to get a promotion and how to get ahead in your job with networking and developing new skills.
+Grant is giving many pieces of advice: how to get a promotion and how to get ahead in your job with networking and developing new skills.

 Side hustle for extra income